vectorgrp/sil-kit/docs/api/can.rst

 Data Structures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-.. doxygenstruct:: ib::sim::can::CanMessage
+.. doxygenstruct:: ib::sim::can::CanFrame
    :members:
-.. doxygenstruct:: ib::sim::can::CanTransmitAcknowledge
+.. doxygenstruct:: ib::sim::can::CanFrameEvent
    :members:
+.. doxygenstruct:: ib::sim::can::CanFrameTransmitEvent
+   :members:
+.. doxygenstruct:: ib::sim::can::CanStateChangeEvent
+   :members:
+.. doxygenstruct:: ib::sim::can::CanErrorStateChangeEvent
+   :members:

 Enumerations and Typedefs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-.. doxygentypedef:: ib::sim::can::CanTxId

 .. doxygenenum:: ib::sim::can::CanControllerState
 .. doxygenenum:: ib::sim::can::CanErrorState
 .. doxygenenum:: ib::sim::can::CanTransmitStatus
+.. doxygentypedef:: ib::sim::can::CanTxId

 Usage Examples
 ----------------------------------------------------

 This section contains complete examples that show the usage of the CAN controller and the interaction of two or more controllers.
 Although the CAN controllers would typically belong to different participants and reside in different processes, their interaction is shown sequentially to demonstrate cause and effect.

 Assumptions:

-- *canReceiver*, *canSender* are of type :cpp:class:`ICanController*<ib::sim::can::ICanController>`.
+- *canReceiver*, *canSender* are of type |ICanController|.
-- All CAN controllers are connected on the same CAN bus.
+- All CAN controllers use the same CAN network.

 Simple CAN Sender / Receiver Example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This example shows a successful data transfer from one CAN controller
-to another CAN controller connected on the same CAN bus.
+This example shows a successful data transfer from one CAN controller to another CAN controller connected on the same
+CAN network.

 .. literalinclude::
    examples/can/CAN_Sender_Receiver.cpp